hpcgroup/TraceR/README.md

 mpirun -np 8 ../traceR --sync=3 --nkp=16 --extramem=100000 --max-opt-lookahead=1000000 --timer-frequency=1000 -- ../conf/tracer-torus.conf tracer_config
 ```

 Parameters:
 --sync: ROSS's PDES type.
 1 - sequential, 2 - conservation, 3 - optimistic
---extramem: number of messages in ROSS's extra message buffer - each message is ~500 bytes - 10 million should work for most cases
+--extramem: number of messages in ROSS's extra message buffer - each message is ~500 bytes - 100K should work for most cases
 --max-opt-lookahead: leash on optimisitc execution in nanoseconds (1 micro second is a good value)
 --timer-frequency: frequency with which PE0 should print current virtual time
+--nkp : number of groups used for clustering LPs; recommended value for lower rollbacks: (total LPs)/(#MPI ranks)

 Please refer to README.OTF for instructions on generating OTF2-MPI trace files.
 BigSim-AMPI trace file generation instructions are available at